Sitemap

 Kane noted that, as the crisis rapidly evolved — the electrical failure, the humanitarian concerns, national and cross-border political tensions — all within the broader context of a pre-existing border dispute — participants were given a bird’s eye view of the communications that took place between various cyber incident responders and state and United Nations actors, as well the online commentary on the incident.
 This enabled them to see where problems arose in real time, with the ultimate goal of learning how to respond to and potentially de-escalate a situation, without necessarily knowing who was ultimately responsible for the cyber-attack.

-Camino Kavanagh, a consultant who developed the cyber-attack scenario with the DPPA team and who also worked on the development of the DPPA’s Digital Technologies and Mediation in Armed Conflict report, said that the exercise showed how colleagues could adapt existing conflict analysis techniques to include events involving cyber incidents and other tech-related activity in existing conflict settings.
-She underscored that the exercise was set up to answer questions such as “Who do you call when infrastructure is down?” she said.
-Or, “If state authorities ask the UN to provide technical support to get their electrical grid back up and running, can the UN facilitate access to such support?”, or even “Who can be contacted at Twitter to take down a deep fake video?”
-In addition, the simulation gave staff insights into what the UN could do in terms of the use of good offices, as well as helping with the restoration of trust and confidence between the states involved.
+Camino Kavanagh, a consultant who helped develop the cyber-attack scenario with the DPPA team and contributed to the DPPA’s Digital Technologies and Mediation in Armed Conflict report, explained that the exercise demonstrated how existing conflict analysis techniques could be adapted to address cyber incidents in conflict settings.
+She highlighted that the exercise aimed to answer key questions, such as “Who do you call when infrastructure fails?” or “Can the UN help restore a power grid if requested by state authorities?”
+It also addressed practical concerns like “Who at Twitter can be contacted to remove a deep fake video?”
+The simulation provided valuable insights into the UN’s role in using good offices and facilitating trust-building between conflicting states.

-A participant from the Digital Blue Helmets project reported that the simulation was enlightening.
+One participant in the cyber scenario, who works for the Digital Blue Helmets project, described the simulation as insightful.
 “I found the exercise to be extremely helpful to help me understand how different parts of the organization interface and play a role in overall mandate delivery” he said.
-“The technical facts around the cyber incident were very realistic, and because of that, the rest of the political aspects of the exercise and the issues and questions we were naturally confronted with do reflect some of the challenges the organization will have to think about sooner rather than later.”
+“The technical facts around the cyber incident were very realistic, and because of that, the rest of the political aspects of the exercise and the issues and questions we were naturally confronted with do reflect some of the challenges the organization will have to think about — sooner rather than later.”

 A screenshot of the Twitter feed created as part of the cyber-attack simulation, July 2020.
 Photo credit: Geneva Centre for Security Policy

 Teresa Whitfield, Director of DPPA’s Policy and Mediation Division, highlighted that the simulation fits into increased attention to cyber issues in the Organization.
-Noting that in 2020 the Secretary-General referred to “the dark side of the digital world” as one of four major threats to global peace and security (with the others being global geostrategic tensions, the climate emergency, and growing global mistrust) the examination of the role of the UN in preventing a cyber incident from crossing over into physical armed conflict is a timely one.
+Noting that in 2020 the Secretary-General referred to “the dark side of the digital world” as one of four major threats to global peace and security (with the others being global geo-strategic tensions, the climate emergency, and growing global mistrust), she underscored that the role of the UN in preventing a cyber incident from crossing over into physical armed conflict was a timely one.

 +++